pnp/cli-microsoft365/docs/docs/cmd/request.md

 : The HTTP request method.
 Accepted values are `get, post, put, patch, delete, head, options`.
 The default value is `get`.

 `-r, --resource [resource]`
-: The resource url for which the CLI should acquire a token from AAD in order to access the service.
+: The resource uri for which the CLI should acquire a token from AAD in order to access the service.

 `-b, --body [body]`
 : The request body.
 Optionally use `@example.json` to load the body from a file.

-`-a, --accept [accept]`
-: A convenience option to set the `accept` header of the request.
-The default to `application/json`.

 --8<-- "docs/cmd/_global.md"

 ## Remarks

-The request will be issued as bare as possible, meaning you are responsible for all request information, such as headers, method and body.
-The only exception is the `authorization` header.
+The request will be issued as bare as possible, meaning you are responsible for most request information, such as headers, method and body.
+There are a few exceptions:

+- the command does apply compression and throttling handling as part of the request execution.
+- The `accept` header is set and defaults to `application/json`.
+- The `authorization` header is set.
 By default, the command will try to retrieve a valid token for the API you are executing a request against based on the `url` option.

 If you specify the `resource` option, the CLI will try to retrieve a valid token for the resource instead of determining the resource based on the url.
+The value doesn't have to be a URL.
+It can be also a URI like `app://<guid>`.

 Specify additional headers by typing them as options, for example: `--content-type "application/json"`, `--if-match "*"`, `--x-requestdigest "somedigest"`